 Board of Education

-The Franklin Special School District Board of Education is a seven-time Tennessee School Boards Association (TSBA) Board of Distinction and was 2015 Tennessee School Board of the Year.
-The Board was recognized by TSBA for its development, application and monitoring of policy; involvement in long-range planning; promotion of quality education through involvement with the legislature, city/county commission, State Board of Education, community and staff; participation in board development activities, including boardmanship award levels for each member; and exhibition of a positive relationship with the media.
+The Franklin Special School District Board of Education is an eight-time Tennessee School Boards Association (TSBA) Board of Distinction and a former Tennessee School Board of the Year (2015).
+The Board was recognized by TSBA for its development, application and monitoring of policy; involvement in long-range planning; promotion of quality education through involvement with the legislature, city/county commission, State Board of Education, community and staff; participation in board development activities, including boardsmanship award levels for each member; and exhibition of a positive relationship with the media.

 What is a School Board?